jimbo00000/OculusGlfwSkeleton/README.md

 # OculusGlfwSkeleton

+### As of version 0.4.0 of the OVR SDK, this project is obsolete and superseded by the newer [RiftSkeleton](https://github.com/jimbo00000/RiftSkeleton).

 ## Description

 A cross-platform multi-window app skeleton to use as a starting point for native VR app development with OpenGL.
 A convenient interface for tweaking common VR display parameters.